bayasdev/envycontrol/README.md

 EnvyControl is an opensource program aimed to provide an easy way to switch GPU modes on Nvidia Optimus systems (i.e laptops with Intel + Nvidia or AMD + Nvidia configurations) under Linux.

+### License

+Envycontrol is licensed under the MIT license which is a permissive, free and opensource license(see <a href="https://github.com/geminis3/envycontrol/blob/main/LICENSE">LICENSE</a>)

 ### Compatible distros 🐧

 **This program was originally developed for Arch Linux** but it should work on any other Linux distribution.